spilman6/courses/pages/modern-javascript/assignments/api-fetch.md

 # Submission

-Push up your changes to GitHub and submit the URL to your repository on Blackboard.
+Push up your changes to GitHub and submit the URL to your repository to Blackboard.